RyanNgWH/homelab-opentofu-templates/README.md

 ## Creating a virtual machine

-1. Create a copy of `examples/example.instance.config.yaml` (e.g `application.config.yaml`) in the `configs` directory and modify the variables as required.
+1. Create a copy of `examples/example.instance.config.yaml` (e.g `application.config.yaml`) in `configs/instances` and modify the variables as required.
-    > The configuration file has to end with `config.yaml` and must be stored in the `configs` folder or it will not be loaded.
+    > The configuration file has to end with `config.yaml` and must be stored in the `configs/instances` or it will not be loaded.
 1. Add the virtual machine identifier and config file name to `proxmox-cloud-init-instances.config.yaml`

-    ```
+    ```yaml
     - name: vm-identifer
       config_name: application
     ```